 Nearly a million people have now watched the recent YouTube video “LN2 Explodes In Chemistry Experiment Gone Wrong”, and every viewer has undoubtedly shaken their head, clucked their tongue, and thought to themselves, “What a couple of idiots.”

-LN2 is liquid nitrogen; and contrary to popular perception, it’s a hazardous substance.
-Yes, everyone has seen it cause the volcano at the science fair to erupt quite spectacularly; but unfortunately, these seemingly innocuous demonstrations of LN2’s coolness “” pun intended “” cause people to forget that it can also be misused, mishandled, and very dangerous.
+LN2 is liquid nitrogen; contrary to popular perception, it is hazardous.
+Yes, everyone has seen it cause the volcano at the science fair to erupt quite spectacularly; unfortunately, these seemingly innocuous demonstrations of LN2’s coolness “pun intended” cause people to forget that it can also be misused, mishandled, and very dangerous.

 Top Three Things the YouTube Knuckleheads Did Wrong:

-- They failed to treat liquid nitrogen with the proper caution and respect its due, based on the bodily harm it can inflict.
+- They failed to treat liquid nitrogen with the proper caution and respect its due based on the bodily harm it can inflict.
 Sealed containers become bombs when there is no way for pressure to escape.
 Pressures of over 40,000 pounds per square inch are possible.
-A pop bottle or a thermos with the lid on is simply asking for a trip to the ER.
+A pop bottle or a thermos with the lid simply asks for a trip to the ER.

-- They failed to wear safety goggles or face shields, as liquid nitrogen can easily splash into your face while being poured, and exploding frozen projectiles can cause serious eye injury as well.
+- They failed to wear safety goggles or face shields, as liquid nitrogen can easily splash into your face while being poured, and exploding frozen projectiles can cause serious eye injury.

-- They failed to wear to wear safety gloves, as skin contact with liquid nitrogen causes tissue damage within 1 ““ 2 seconds.
+- They failed to wear safety gloves, as skin contact with liquid nitrogen causes tissue damage within 1-2 seconds.